CircuitGuy943/CAD-Work/README.md

-# CAD-Practice
+# CAD Practice
-A repository where I can dump and show off all of my CAD word done in Fusion/FreeCAD
+This is a repository where I put all of my CAD work (in the orignal CAD design software file and STEP export), from practice work and design work I've used in my projects/other repositories.

+## Solidworks Excercies